Amantadine is usually taken once or twice daily.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Amantadine hydrochloride 50 mg/5 ml syrup; Alliance Pharmaceuticals, The electronic Medicines Compendium.
-Dated December 2013.
+Manufacturer's PIL, Amantadine hydrochloride 50 mg/5 ml syrup; Teva UK Ltd, Medicines and Healthcare Products Regulatory Agency (MHRA).
+Dated March 2018.